 - The shares are transferred free of charge.

-The reason for the proposed transfer and for the deviation from the shareholders’ preferential rights is to enable delivery of shares under LTI 2022.
+The reason for the proposed transfer and for the deviation from the shareholders' preferential rights is to enable delivery of shares according to LTI 2023.

-A resolution in accordance with the proposal in transfer of own class B shares to participants in LTI 2022 will not be valid unless supported by shareholders representing at least nine tenths of both the votes cast and the shares represented at the meeting.
+A resolution in accordance with the proposals in item 15 a)-c) requires that it is supported by shareholders representing at least nine tenths of both the votes cast and the shares represented at the meeting.

-The board proposes that the annual general meeting authorise the board, on one or more occasions before the next annual general meeting, with disapplication of the shareholders' preferential rights, to resolve to issue new shares of Class B at a number that does not exceed 10 percent of the total number of outstanding shares of Class B in the Company at the time of notice of the annual general meeting.
-New shares must be paid for with non-cash consideration or by set-off.
-The purpose of the authorisation is to give the board flexibility in its work to ensure that the Company may secure funding for company-or business acquisitions.
+The board proposes that the annual general meeting authorise the board, on one or more occasions before the next annual general meeting, with or without disapplication of the shareholders' preferential rights, to resolve to issue new Class B shares at a number that does not exceed 10 percent of the total number of outstanding Class B shares in the Company at the time of utilisation of the authorisation.
+New shares may be paid for with cash payment, and/or non-cash consideration or by set-off.
+The purpose of the authorisation is to give the board flexibility in its work to ensure that the Company may secure funding.

 The CEO shall have the right to make the adjustments in the decision on authorization that may prove necessary in connection with registration with the Swedish Companies Registration Office.